 - Relinquishment of property cannot be made in favour of a person other than a co-owner.
-If a Relinquishment is made in favour of a person who is not a co-owner, the transaction shall be treated as a gift and would attract the same stamp duty as applicable on gift deed / conveyance deed.
+If a Relinquishment is made in favour of a person who is not a co-owner, the transaction shall be treated as a gift and would attract the same stamp duty as applicable to the gift deed/conveyance deed.

-- Relinquishment of right in immovable property needs to be done only through a written document called Relinquishment Deed which must be signed by all the parties and witnessed by at least two witnesses.
+- Relinquishment of rights in the immovable property needs to be done only through a written document called Relinquishment Deed which must be signed by all the parties and witnessed by at least two witnesses.

 - A release of rights in immovable property should be made only by a registered deed.
 The registration takes place in the office of the Sub Registrar within whose jurisdiction the property is situated.

-- A relinquishment may be made for consideration (Release Deed) or even without consideration .
+- A relinquishment may be made for a consideration (Release Deed) or even without consideration.

-- Relinquishment deed is one of the documents which fall under Section 17 of the Registration Act, 1908 and hence it is compulsory to get it registered at the concerned sub registrar office.
+- A relinquishment deed is one of the documents which fall under Section 17 of the Registration Act, 1908 and hence it is compulsory to get it registered at the concerned sub-registrar’s office.

-- The relinquishment deed can be made in respect of Leasehold properties of DDA, L&DO as well as Freehold properties such as Plots, residential house, builder floor, apartment, flats, commercial shop, office etc. after the death of father, mother or other family member.
+- The relinquishment deed can be made in respect of Leasehold properties of DDA, L&DO as well as Freehold properties such as Plots, residential houses, builder floors, apartments, flats, commercial shops, office etc. after the death of the father, mother or other family members.

 - Sale Deed